barnabas243/lscc-website/content/collections/pages/en/plan-a-visit.md

         content:
           -
             type: text
-            text: 'there’s a place for you at Living Streams.'
+            text: 'There’s a place for you at Living Streams Christian Church. ' -
-      -
         type: set
         attrs: